UPcload/FitAnalytics-WebWidget-iOS/README.md

 The integration method currently supported by this SDK is based on loading HTML/JS-based widget code in a separate WKWebView instance and establishing communication between the host app and the embedded web widget.

 The SDK introduces a layer that imitates a web-based (JavaScript) integration of the Fit Analytics widget by:
-1. Exporting the **FitAWebWidget** class, which serves as a main widget controller.
+1. Exporting the **FitAWebWidget** class, which serves as a main web view widget controller.
 2. Creating and initializing the widget in a provided web view instance.
 3. Exposing several methods that allow controlling the widget.
 4. Defining the **FITAWebWidgetHandler** interface, which allows registering various callbacks (by implementing them as interface methods).
 These callbacks are invoked by the widget controller through various events (e.g. when a user closes the widget, when the widget displays a recommendation,   etc.).